All Episodes

 I'll repeat it again one more time.

-What's that stand for?
+What's that standard?

 That's where I write on national security.

-What is the SLD stand for?
+What does the SLD stand for?

 Second line of defense.